 An introduction to cleaning up contamination

-When you encounter contaminated soil or groundwater, the first step is to report the contamination to DNR in accordance with the Spills Law, ch.
+When you encounter contaminated soil or groundwater, the first step is to report the contamination to the DNR in accordance with the Spills Law, ch.
 292, Wis.
 Stats.
 Property owners or the person who caused the discharge are responsible for reporting contamination, although an environmental consultant may make this report on behalf of the responsible person.
 The Spills Law applies equally to a recent spill and to old contamination that has been discovered.
-If DNR determines that further investigation is needed, the responsible person will receive a letter from DNR outlining the requirements.
+If the DNR determines that further investigation is needed, the responsible person will receive a letter from the DNR outlining the requirements.

 A private consultant is usually hired to do an environmental investigation and to recommend cleanup options.
 The cleanup must address the full extent of contamination in soil and groundwater, even if it has gone beyond the property boundaries.
 The DNR is responsible for all environmental cleanups in the state, other than agricultural-related cleanups which are the jurisdiction of the Department of Agriculture, Trade and Consumer Protection.
-In addition, the One Cleanup Program Memorandum of Agreement clarifies how DNR and the U.S. EPA work together on cleanups in Wisconsin.
+In addition, the One Cleanup Program Memorandum of Agreement clarifies how the DNR and the U.S. EPA work together on cleanups in Wisconsin.

 Basic steps in the cleanup of contaminated soil or groundwater

-- Notification - Report the contamination to DNR.
+- Notification - Report the contamination to the DNR.

 - Professional help - Find a qualified environmental consultant to guide you.